 If an album has been previously released and then re-released in a different language with the same musical arrangement it will not qualify.

 You may submit a manufacturing invoice, a letter from the distributor or record company, or a contract showing Internet point of sale.
-The iTunes release date will also be considered.

 Yes, there are no restrictions on album/recordings being in English only.